 This is an awesome book series that my son has devoured.
 We bought this boxed set and it was definitely worth it.

 I must have been living under a rock because I hadn’t heard of the Flat Stanley series until I grabbed a copy at Goodwill earlier this year.

 And I certainly didn’t realize it was more than 50 years old!

-He uses that to his advantage and he goes on adventures across the world through the mail, being flown as a kite, or getting rolled up.
+He uses that to his advantage and goes on adventures across the world, through the mail, being flown as a kite, or getting rolled up.

-There are also lots of cool Flat Stanley activities, printables, and resources online.
+There are also lots of cool Flat Stanley activities, printables and other resources online.

 This is probably my son’s favorite book series right now.
 He thinks it’s HYSTERICAL and it’s the first series where he begs us to get the next book as soon as he finishes reading one.